ABC Conjecture: $ABC = 2^m p^n q^r$ with Fermat or Mersenne Primes: Acknowledgment

 \section{Acknowledgment}

 {The author is sincerely indebted to Reese Scott, Robert Styer and Michel Waldschmidt for their generous guidance and support.
-Solutions to some diophantine equations (page \pageref{Maa_bobby153a}, item \ref{Maa_bobby153a}; page \pageref{Maa_17}, item \ref{Maa_17}; and page \pageref{Maa_19}, item \ref{Maa_19}) are due to Reese Scott and Robert Styer.
-The author gratefully acknowledges discussions with K. B. Subramanium, Arbind Lal, Alok Maloo, Rajesh Srivastava, and K. V. Srikanth.
+Solutions to some diophantine equations (page \pageref{Maa_bobby153a}, item \ref{Maa_bobby153a}; page \pageref{Maa_17}, item \ref{Maa_17}; page \pageref{igmr24062024}, (footnote); and page \pageref{Maa_19}, item \ref{Maa_19}) are contributed by Reese Scott and Robert Styer.
+The author gratefully acknowledges discussions with K. B. Subramanium, K. V. Srikanth (IIT Guwahati), (Late) Arbind Lal, Alok Maloo.
 Special thanks to Shyam Sunder Nishad and Vitthal Khatik for patiently sitting through a series of presentations made by the author, and for helping him with corrections.
 Significant part of this work was carried out at RWTH Aachen University (many thanks to Burkhard Corves and Roger A. Sauer for generously hosting the author since 2010), and IIT Guwahati.} \\ \rule{16cm}{1pt}

 \rule{16cm}{1pt} \begin{appendix}